History of California wine

-History

 Vineyards during Spanish colonization

 Although conflicting accounts exist, the first recorded planting of a vineyard was probably by the Spanish Jesuit Missionary Eusebio Francisco Kino at Misión San Bruno in Baja California in 1683 implanting the first variety named "Misionéro".
 In 1779, Franciscan missionaries under the direction of the Spanish Father Junípero Serra planted California's first vineyard at Mission San Juan Capistrano.
 Journals kept at San Juan Capistrano show that between May 1779 and 1781, the padres supervised six campesinos from Baja California in planting 2,000 grapevines at the mission.
 The first winery in Alta California was built in San Juan Capistrano in 1783; both red and white wines (sweet and dry), brandy, and a port-like fortified wine called Angelica were all produced from the Mission grape.
 Father Serra founded eight other California missions.
 Hence, he has been called the "Father of California Wine".
 The variety he planted, presumably descended from Spain, became known as the Mission grape and dominated California wine production until about 1880.

-Early Wine Industry
+Early wine industry

-In 1829, 17 acres of Mission Grape vines were planted in Pueblo de Los Angeles by Ysidro Reyes, (grandson of Juan Francisco Reyes the 3rd & 5th Alcade de Pueblo) Ysidro Reyes had been born at Mission San Gabriel where he had learned to cultivate and ferment this hardy grape.
+In 1829, 17 acres of Mission Grape vines were planted in Pueblo de Los Angeles by Ysidro Reyes, (grandson of Juan Francisco Reyes the 3rd & 5th Alcade de Pueblo).
+Ysidro Reyes had been born at Mission San Gabriel where he had learned to cultivate and ferment this hardy grape.
 All of the Missions raised this grape for sacramental wine, but the residents of the Pueblo developed a taste for drinking wine.
 The fermentation process consisted of placing the grapes into a cowhide hung loosely from four trees or posts.
-A popular drink was the fortified wine known as Angelica It is unknown if Reyes was the first commercial winemaker in Los Angeles, but he appears to have supported his family solely from his role in producing wine.
+A popular drink was the fortified wine known as Angelica.
+It is unknown if Reyes was the first commercial winemaker in Los Angeles, but he appears to have supported his family solely from his role in producing wine.
 In 1831, Reyes had the good fortune of becoming the neighbor of newly arrived French cooper and distiller Jean- Louis Vignes who would serve as a mentor to young Reyes.